New Technology and Talent Acquisition in Australian Professional Services Firms

 In 2013, the research team will continue to explore the appropriation of technology in recruitment, and continue to pursue opportunities, both domestically and internationally, to share their initial findings and engage in ongoing discussions with the academic community and industry

-The project is being conducted by a number of ODSC Group members at Sydney, including Professors David Grant and Richard Hall, Associate Professors Nick Wailes and Philip Seltsikas, Dr Kristine Dery, Sharna Wiblen and Sophie Goodman.
+The project members include Professors David Grant, Richard Hall and Nick Wailes, Associate Professor Philip Seltsikas, Dr Kristine Dery, Sharna Wiblen and Sophie Goodman.